 Remember the sassy smart car "KITT" of Knight Rider fame?
 Well, the Anki Drive smart cars may not be life size or have all those bells and whistles, but they can sure drive by themselves; they also evolve unique personalities the more they are played with.

 Take them out of the box and pair them to smartphones (iOS only for now) via Bluetooth and they are ready to zoom off on a vinyl race track.
 The inbuilt artificial intelligence keeps the cars on course, letting you maneuver them by tilting the phone.
 You can play against other people or the AI (which gets other cars to nudge, slam or box you in) or both.
 The fun really begins in the battle mode where players get to fire virtual pulse weapons or tractor beams at other cars on screen which disables or slows down the real-life cars.

 At the end of the race, players are awarded points based on performance which they can use to beef up their cars with new weapons, expanded capabilities and more.
 These become permanent facets of the cars personality enabling players to build formidable self-driving race cars over time that race a certain way no matter who plays with them.

-The starter kit retails for $199.95 at Apple's stores and additional cars are $69 each.
+The starter kit retails for $149.95 on Amazon and additional cars are $69 each.